How does the application process work?

 The time it takes to submit an application depends on the job you’re applying for and the agency’s requirements.

-After you submit your application, go back to your USAJOBS account and make sure the hiring agency received your application.
-You can see status updates in the Application section of your account.
+After you submit your application, go back to the Application section of your USAJOBS account and make sure the hiring agency received your application.
+Your application status will say Received if the application went through.

 How long will it take to receive an updated status?